Friday, September 9, 2011

 Escape to Dreamland

-Raman Menon hailed from a well respected family of upper caste Nairs’ in the erstwhile princely state of Cochin.
-The aristocracy that Menon clans among Nairs’ claim is more self acclaimed than bestowed by extra terrestrial largesse or by former princes.
-They generally are like the British aristocracy of India with the stiff upper lip and the “Gaulish”, or even flattened nose up in the air.
-They seem to believe and convey the spirit of pristine Nair heritage and culture.
+Raman Menon hailed from a well-respected family of upper-caste Nairs in the erstwhile princely state of Cochin.
+The aristocracy that Menon clans among Nairs claim is more self-proclaimed than bestowed by extraterrestrial largesse or former princes.
+They resemble the British aristocracy of India, with their stiff upper lip and a “Gallic” or even haughty nose up in the air.
+They seem to believe in and convey the spirit of pristine Nair heritage and culture.

-He vanished from the society and from the country.
-He settled in a foreign land and never came back to the country or the town of his birth and life.
-He, an agnostic became a theist and joined a Hindu religious outfit.
-He spent all his leisure and time outside work at the ashram.
-He changed his name to Sudhama.
-He lived frugal and walked about like an ascetic.
-Unlike the fellow members of the society who saw their liaison with the congregation as a luxury never to be parted with, Raman Menon was hermitic.
-He ate the insipid food that devotees brought.
-While he travelled outside, he walked much distance like a nomad, living on the tit bits from compassionate beings.
-He reminded of the Jain monks on the long road to what they believe is nirvana and salvation.
-Very rarely did he open up, but that was only to confide that this life at the ashram was his dream and a Calling.
+He vanished from society and from the country.
+Settling in a foreign land, he never returned to the town of his birth.
+Once an agnostic, he became a theist and joined a Hindu religious outfit.
+He spent all his leisure time outside work at the ashram, adopting the name Sudhama.
+He lived frugally, walking about like an ascetic.
+Unlike fellow members of the congregation, who saw their involvement as a cherished luxury, Raman Menon was hermitic.
+He ate the simple food devotees brought.
+While travelling, he walked great distances like a nomad, subsisting on morsels from compassionate strangers.
+He resembled Jain monks on their long road to what they believe is nirvana and salvation.
+Rarely did he open up, but when he did, it was to confide that this life at the ashram was his dream and a calling.

-A person who claimed agnostic beliefs, now when tragedy struck him in succession turns into a hermit and ascetic!
-A person who harboured utopian fantasies and dreams about living!
-Though the story is real, here the tragic happenings in the man’s life are only a metaphor which we all have to face at different times in our lives.
-And to less fortunate souls the tempest stays longer.
-Tragedy need not be per se, but may be dejection, disgust, frustrations, devastations or anything that is good enough to stress us out, persistently.
-And then it can be the time for woolgathering and hope for bliss and mirth in things we would have loved to indulge!
-For some it will begin the frantic groping for an escape route.
+A man who once professed agnostic beliefs, struck by successive tragedies, turned into a hermit and ascetic!
+A man who harboured utopian fantasies and dreams of living!
+Though this story is real, the tragic events in his life serve as a metaphor for the challenges we all face at different times.
+For less fortunate souls, the tempest lingers longer.
+Tragedy need not be overt but may manifest as dejection, disgust, frustration, or devastation—anything potent enough to persistently stress us.
+Then comes the time for wool-gathering, hoping for bliss and mirth in pursuits we once loved.
+For some, it sparks a frantic search for an escape route.

-There is indeed a life out there, like I mentioned in the post “The Road Not Taken” that beckons but is not mine anymore.
-When it did matter, when I could have trodden the “road not taken”, I did not.
-In fact it was more out of conditioning and also unawareness of its pathos.
-I feel awed and envious about some friends and ordinary men who despite the constraints they face could manage much extraordinary.
-That they have not taken a cowardly path of an ill clad, unwashed, smelly absconder who claims abstinence ,but in fact are great escape artists who can put Houdini to his pale shadowy self. .But have within the limitations of social living, has managed to visit a life of the liberated and wanderer, like birds that transcend land and sea to migrate, occasional journeys of bliss and mirth!
-To the dream that is Zion, a travellers Zion.
+There is indeed a life out there, as I mentioned in the post “The Road Not Taken,” that beckons but is no longer mine.
+When it mattered, when I could have trodden that road, I did not—out of conditioning and unawareness of its pathos.
+I feel awed and envious of friends and ordinary people who, despite constraints, have achieved the extraordinary.
+They have not taken the cowardly path of an ill-clad, unwashed, smelly absconder claiming abstinence, nor are they escape artists who could outshine Houdini.
+Instead, within the bounds of social living, they have embraced the life of the liberated wanderer—like birds that transcend land and sea to migrate—embarking on occasional journeys of bliss and mirth to the dream that is Zion, a traveller’s Zion.

-But alas, man will not see the paradise in hand ,that will aid him with wings to fly towards the fantastic that are his dreams and only if he knows what it is for a paradise to be lost, shall he see the beacon that always was alight.
+But alas, man often fails to see the paradise at hand that could lend wings to fly towards his fantastic dreams.
+Only when he knows what it is for a paradise to be lost shall he see the beacon that was always alight.

 13 comments: